Find Your Way Back to Full Communication

 Cynthia Compton-Conley, Ph.D.

 There are so many hearing enhancement technologies available that it can become quite confusing.
-Our goal is to assist you in navigating this confusing maze of choices by teaching you to be your own advocate so that you can make wise decisions for yourself and for those you care about.
+The goal is to assist you in navigating this confusing maze of choices by teaching you to be your own advocate so that you can make wise decisions for yourself and for those you care about.

 We all know that hearing difficulty can create misunderstanding.
 It also can cause frustration and, at its worse, isolation.
 It can interfere with the educational process and can stand in the way of gaining and retaining employment.
 It can interfere with the enjoyment of leisure activities.
 Finally, it can be dangerous, especially if it causes you to not be able to hear important warning signals.